Hotinhoo/Hotinhoo/README.md

 I'm Thiago a logical developer focused on creating algorithms and integrating systems.
 I have a great passion for learning and experimenting with new technologies, which drives me to work on a variety of challenging projects!

 My main goal is to bridge the gap between clients and their systems.

-> “Do, or do not.
-There is no “try” — Yoda

-I started my journey in web development with simple projects, and over time, I've gained experience.
-Currently, I have over 2 years of experience with PHP, using modern frameworks like Laravel and Node.js.
-Additionally, I'm always seeking new tools and frameworks to expand my knowledge and skills.

 ###